berayboztepe/SETSCI_Article_English/README.md

 The dataset was converted into a spectrogram using the method available in the Librosa [8] library to create a spectrogram.
 Then, the dataset for this model is exceptionally divided into 70% training, 20% validation and 10% testing.
 The design is as follows, on the layer structure of the pre-trained "MobileNetV2" [14] neural network model, a two-dimensional GlobalAveragePooling2D layer is added.
 Afterwards, a 512-unit Hidden Layer was created.
 Dropout has been performed and a ten-unit Output Layer has been created.
 In our study, this model seen in Table 1 was named "Design1".

+_Table 1.
+The architectural structure of the first design created._

 <table>
   <tr>
     <th> MobileNetV2 ve Convolutional Structure </th>